localmin/dotfiles/README.md

 ## vim

-Setting for openSUSE & windows.
+Setting for Sabayon Linux & windows.

 ## sublimetext3

-Setting on openSUSE, not windows.
+Setting for Sabayon Linux, not windows.

 ## usage